 Joseph, Jonathan’s son, followed him into the business.
-Joseph’s grandson, also called Joseph.
-But it was his four great grandsons, who incorporated the business as Mappin Brothers Ltd. in the mid 19th century that the huge growth of this enterprise began.
+Joseph’s grandson, also called Joseph did so too.
+But it was his four great grandsons who were responsible for the huge growth of this enterprise in the mid nineteenth century.
+These gentlemen incorporated the business which became known as Mappin Brothers Ltd.

 In 1849 the first London based showroom opened on 17 Fore Street and shortly afterwards the eldest brother was knighted and became Sir William Mappin and as the business grew the brothers began to take a different path.